Investing vs. Lending Money to Your Business

 Even if you can get money from friends or family, or from a lender, you will need to put some of your own money into the business.
 If you are joining a partnership, a capital contribution is usually required.
 A lender will want to see that you have some of your own collateral (some of your own personal money) as a stake in the business.

 But should that money be a loan to your business or an investment?
-There are tax implications for each situation.
+There are tax and ownership implications for each situation.

 Making a Loan to your Business